YuanXinCherry/Person-reID-Evaluation/README.md

 python test.py
 ```

-Finally, you can get the curve of T-MAC.
+Finally, you can get the curve of mReP and mFR.